|

 The Kugelfischer

-ball bearing factory burns after one of the bombing attacks.
+ball bearing factory burns after the 14 October 1943 attack.
 This side of the main building was

-mostly destroyed, but rebuilt in its original form.
+mostly destroyed by 1945 (center photo), but later rebuilt in its original form.
 The company is now FAG-Kugelfischer.

 (Stadtarchiv